rockerBOO/aesthetics-score/README.md

 ## `ae-filter.py`

-Show images that are scored with their score and image to view in the browser.
+A visualization tool to view images that are scored with their score and image to view in the browser.
 Filter by score range.

 ![Screenshot 2023-05-12 at 20-30-51 Aesthetics Score Filtering](https://github.com/rockerBOO/aesthetics-score/assets/15027/357bf922-c7f6-418a-9bf4-40ed8cc09a15)